Invention Evaluation

 FOCUS GROUPS

 A focus group is an independent group of people put together to evaluate ideas.
 It is a form of qualitative research in which a group of people is asked about their perceptions, opinions, beliefs, and attitudes towards a product, service, concept, advertisement, idea, or packaging.
 A moderator helps direct them so they can get truly independent feedback.
 People are put in a room and asked to evaluate a product or idea.
-They look at a concept and offer feedback.
 A moderator guides them about specific aspects of an invention so feedback is about a specific aspect.
-For example, what color should the invention be or what material would be most pleasing.
-A focus group must be representative of a target market.
-Chefs should not be evaluating golf equipment.
-There will be many factors to consider when identifying your target market including age, socio economics, sex, race, geographic area, etc. There are many professionals in the marketing area that run focus groups.
-Learn more by searching online to see how it is done.

-Investors should not try to run a focus group themselves, as they will try to steer participants in one direction and not get true feedback.
+Inventors should not try to run a focus group themselves, as they will try to steer participants in one direction and not get true feedback.
 Focus groups are only a small segment of the population so the feedback received is important but not the final word.
-The results of a focus group are more valid as the number of participants increase.
-Statically analysis of the number of participants and characteristics or each participant can quantify the accuracy of feedback.
-Often, inventors groups will hold focus groups.
-Inventors recognize the importance of being honest and will give constructive feedback on whether an invention is a good idea or not.
-Inventors also have many resources that can help new inventors evaluate manufacturing and marketing costs.
+Often, inventor groups will hold focus groups and give constructive feedback.

 MANUFACTURING